 - [Thank him for his respect.]
 “We want to thank you for telling us your plans.
 It shows that you trust us.
 This shows respect.
 Thank you.”
 A hug is highly recommended.

 - [Determine why?]
 Why have you chosen not to go to college?
 How long have you had this idea?
 Is it that you have not decided on a major?
 Or go to a particular college.
-Or you want to sit out a year or so?
+Or do you want to sit out a year or so?
 Do you want to save us money?
-Do you want to avoid incurring the college debt?
-There are too many relevant questions to list them here.
+Do you want to avoid incurring college debt?
+There are too many relevant questions to list here.

 g.
 Trust is a critical part of Family Relationships.

 The dictionary defines trust as the belief in the reliability, truth, or strength of someone or something.
-It is important to point out that trust is a perception rather than a fact.
+It is essential to point out that trust is a perception rather than a fact.
 A person who tells you something is trustworthy if they believe what they are saying is true.
 The converse is also true.
 It is improper to call someone untrustworthy just because they were wrong.